Chop Cup by Paul Daniels

 Cons

-• Requires practice to master timing and misdirection
+• Requires practice to master timing and handling

-• Some versions may have abrupt transitions if not routined carefully
+• Some versions may have abrupt transitions if not routined well

 Effect

-The Chop Cup is a classic magic routine where a magician uses a single cup and a small ball.
-The ball repeatedly vanishes and reappears under the cup in an impossible manner.
-The routine often ends with a surprise climax, such as the production of a larger object or a previously signed playing card from under the cup.
+The Chop Cup is a classic magic trick where a magician uses a single cup and a small ball.
+The ball visibly vanishes and reappears under the cup in an impossible manner.
+The routine often builds through multiple phases, increasing in impossibility, and can end with a surprising final load, such as the appearance of a larger object like a lemon or a signed playing card.
+The effect is visual, direct, and plays big for audiences in both close-up and parlor settings.

 Full details